silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/1-Storage.md

 - A File is a sequence of records.
 - [Files don't actually exist as separate entities on disk](https://en.wikibooks.org/wiki/Operating_System_Design/File_Systems/Abstraction). (try clicking on the link)
 - a File is something abstract by the operating system, so a file is not stored on the hard disc, but the actually the records are stored physically on the hard disc.
+- To locate all the records of a file a *file header* is used which keeps track of the disk addresses of the file blocks, Information in the file header is used by system software accessing the file records.
 - 2 types of arrangement of records in a file:
 	1) ***unordered records***
 		- Called heap file